 2.To address knowledge gaps (e.g., range extent within the south Okanagan, habitat requirements for each life stage, species-specific threats).

 B.C.
 Ministry of Environment.
 2014.
 Recovery Plan for Dark Saltflat Tiger Beetle (Cicindela parowana) in British Columbia.
 Province of B.C., B.C.
 Ministry of Environment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Scientific Name: Cicindela parowana